What to Expect in a Private Security Career as a Veteran

 As you climb the ranks, median salary still stays in the mid-30k range according to Glassdoor and PayScale.
 You’ll also find that for much of the jobs in the security industry, you’ll be paid an hourly rate.
 That means you could stand to earn overtime, which could help boost your overall pay.

 Unfortunately, most security jobs are unsalaried and do not come with health care.
 However, if you’re a combat veteran, you’re eligible for five years of VA health care, so that might not be a barrier to entry for you.
-But, if you have a family, that’s where it might be tough to have an entry-level security career (or even a supervisor role) with no benefits offered.
+But if you have a family, that’s where it might be tough to have an entry-level security career (or even a supervisory role) with no benefits offered.

-A U.S. Air Force Security Forces Airmen fires his M-4 rifle during the Air Education and Training Command’s Defender Challenge team selection July 23, 2018, at Joint Base San Antonio-Medina Annex, Texas.
-Defender Challenge is a Security Forces competition that pits teams against each other in realistic weapons, dismounted operations and relay challenge events.
-(U.S. Air Force photo by Sean M. Worrell)
+A U.S. Air Force Security Forces Airmen fires his M4 rifle during the Air Education and Training Command’s Defender Challenge team selection at Joint Base San Antonio-Medina Annex, Texas, July 23, 2018.
+(Sean M. Worrell/U.S. Air Force photo)

-Hours will depend on what shifts you’re assigned.
-Like I mentioned earlier, as a newby, you’ll probably get the hours that no one wants at first, but as you gain experience, that’ll change.
-Most shifts run 8 to 12 hours, and include clocking in and out to track your hours.
+The hours will depend on what shifts you’re assigned.
+Like I mentioned earlier, as a newbie, you’ll probably get the hours that no one wants at first, but as you gain experience, that’ll change.
+Most shifts run 8-12 hours and include clocking in and out to track your hours.

 For the most part, site security jobs involve minimal to no travel.
 You’re generally working for a certain facility or campus and won’t move site to site unless you’re part of a contracted team that provides on-demand security.

 Nina Semczuk served as an Army officer from 2011-2016.
-She earned a B.S. from Boston University prior to military service and now lives in New York and works as a writer and editor.
-Find her work on SmartAsset, The Muse, The War Horse, Fast Company, and at ninasemczuk.com.
+She earned a bachelor’s degree from Boston University prior to military service and now lives in New York and works as a writer and editor.
+Find her work on SmartAsset, The Muse, The War Horse, Fast Company and at ninasemczuk.com.

 More articles from Task & Purpose: